lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ![Meme of crazy lady and cat about schemas and migrations](images/cat-lady-meme-schemas.png)

 ???

-Explain that migrations must be run in all schemas, takes discipline to do zero downtime upgrades.
+-   Migrations now must be run in all schemas.
+-   It takes discipline to do zero downtime upgrades.

 ---